balazshorvath/cv/README.md

 - Developed a web service for a delivery , with integration to multiple eCommerce apis.
   ###### Techs.: Dotnet Core, C#, SQL Server.
   ###### APIs: Shopify, Shoprenter, WooCommerce, UNAS, eMag.

+### Toptal, 2018 -
+Became a member of the Toptal community as a developer.

 ### Nuance-Recognita  Ltd., Budapest 2017 — 2018
 Developed a printer management software in Java EE.